achen1296/Apple-Music-Editor/README.md

 This approach means we cannot *add* whole new entries to arrays, e.g. add a new song.
 (In the future I might try doing this by copying the mystery data from another entry of the same type.)

+*Note that this code does not support the book subtype of boma sections, because, as mentioned below, my library doesn't have any I could test with, which makes me suspect they are no longer in use anyway.*

+*In general, I just know it works on my own library file with the types of edits I wanted to do, so I can't give any guarantees about what it does to your library file.
+For this reason I've made it automatically make backups when you use the program to edit your library, unless you specifically turn them off.*

 # Miscellaneous Observations

 Keep in mind these observations are only based on my personal library file, which is the only one I have access to (although I do have 2 copies — one from now (December 2025), and one from 3 months ago (September), which have some significant differences as described below).